narima18/Machine-Learning-Engineering-for-Production-MLOps-Specialization/README.md

 ## Course 1 : [Introduction to Machine Learning in Production](https://github.com/narima18/Machine-Learning-Engineering-for-Production-MLOps-Specialization/tree/950ba2f3f1ae998bd8a86994bffd7c02a7239a91/Introduction%20to%20Machine%20Learning%20in%20Production)
 > In the first course of Machine Learning Engineering for Production Specialization, you will identify the various components and design an ML production system end-to-end: project scoping, data needs, modeling strategies, and deployment constraints and requirements; and learn how to establish a model baseline, address concept drift, and prototype the process for developing, deploying, and continuously improving a productionized ML application.
->
-> Understanding machine learning and deep learning concepts is essential, but if you’re looking to build an effective AI career, you need production engineering capabilities as well.
-Machine learning engineering for production combines the foundational concepts of machine learning with the functional expertise of modern software development and engineering roles to help you develop production-ready skills.

 - [<b> Week 1 </b> ](https://github.com/narima18/Machine-Learning-Engineering-for-Production-MLOps-Specialization/tree/950ba2f3f1ae998bd8a86994bffd7c02a7239a91/Introduction%20to%20Machine%20Learning%20in%20Production/Week%201)
   - [Quiz 1: The Machine Learning Project Lifecycle](https://github.com/narima18/Machine-Learning-Engineering-for-Production-MLOps-Specialization/tree/950ba2f3f1ae998bd8a86994bffd7c02a7239a91/Introduction%20to%20Machine%20Learning%20in%20Production/Week%201/Q1%20The%20Machine%20Learning%20Project%20Lifecycle)